Arthur Ramer Wyatt

 In January 1985, he left Arthur Andersen & Co. to become a member of the Financial Accounting Standards Board, where he served until his resignation in November of 1987.
 Upon returning to his firm, he was appointed by the AICPA as the United States representative on the International Accounting Standards Committee.
 He chaired that committee from July 1990 until January 1993 and is widely credited with laying the groundwork for a new era of international cooperation in the development of accounting principles.

-When he retired from Arthur Andersen & Co. in 1992, he returned to the University of Illinois where he teaches senior accounting students.
-He resides in Champaign, Illinois, and spend his winters in Florida.
-His enthusiasm for golf has led him to sponsor several young professional golfers, and he attends a number of major golf tournaments every year.
-He is the 61st member of the Accounting Hall of Fame, Arthur Ramer Wyatt.
+When he retired from Arthur Andersen & Co. in 1992, he rejoined the University of Illinois faculty for 10 years.
+He resided in Champaign, Illinois, and spent his winters in Florida.
+His enthusiasm for golf had led him to sponsor several young professional golfers, and he attended a number of major golf tournaments every year.
+He was the 61st member of the Accounting Hall of Fame.
+Arthur Ramer Wyatt died on November 17, 2017 at age 90.